jsjimenez51/js_todo_v1/README.md

-# This is a To Do List App Project in JavaScript
+# This is a To Do List App project in JavaScript